lekreys/fullstack-itinerary-planner-AI/README.md

 - Uses LLM to generate customized travel itineraries
 - Full-stack implementation with FastAPI (backend) and Svelte (frontend)
 - Interactive and dynamic user experience
+- Integrated chatbot for travel consultation using LLM

 ## Installation